 The vision that underpins our school and everything that happens here, at St. John’s School, are our school aims of ‘nurture, learn, succeed, together.’
 Through our curriculum every individual is recognised and valued as special and unique in the image and likeness of God following St. John’s example to ‘prepare the way of the lord’.
 At St. John’s we aim to inspire curiosity and fascination about the world that will remain with the children for a lifetime.
 Children are encouraged to develop a greater understanding of the world as well as their place in it.
 We want children to develop a love for Geography during lessons as well as inspire them to be curious and fascinated about the world and the people who inhabit it.
 We want to promote the children’s interest and understanding of the different places, people, resources and natural and human environments of the world as well as develop skills that are transferable to other curriculum areas.

-At St John’s Geography is taught in blocks to ensure that the children can reach greater depths in their learning.
+At St John’s, Geography is taught in blocks to ensure that the children can reach greater depths in their learning.
 Teachers worked together to identify the key knowledge and skills needed for each topic and great consideration has been given to ensure that children can progress across topics and year groups.
-During their time at St John’s children will learn to locate the world’s continents, countries, cities, seas and oceans and they develop an understanding of Natural and Human environments.
+During their time at St John’s, children will learn to locate the world’s continents, countries, cities, seas and oceans and they develop an understanding of natural and human environments.
 Children also develop the skills to interpret a range of sources of geographical information including maps, diagrams, globes and aerial photographs and they are helped to understand how the human and physical features of a place shapes the location and changes over time.
-Through out the years the children at St John’s are given the opportunity to explore the local area through visits to places close to school, walks around the local area and through a residential trip to Cober Hill.
-In Class 5 the children at St John’s are also given the unique opportunity to live and breath the topic of geography just that little bit more.
-St John’s takes part in a yearly Geography competition called the ‘Geography Bee’ with other schools in the area and in the Spring Term the children in
+Throughout the years, the children at St John’s are given the opportunity to explore the local area through visits to places close to school, walks around the local area and through a residential trip to Cober Hill.
+In Class 5 the children at St John’s are given the unique opportunity to live and breath the topic of geography just that little bit more.
+St John’s takes part in a yearly Geography competition called the ‘Geography Bee’ with other schools in the area.

 By the end of their time with us at St John’s, the learners will be equipped with the geographical skills and knowledge that will enable them to be ready for the secondary curriculum and for life as an adult in the wider world.
 Children will be able to explore, navigate and understand the world around them and their place in it.
 As their learning is assessed against the age-related expectations of the National Curriculum for Geography, the children’s knowledge and skills will have developed progressively as they move through school.